MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 Teamwork can be incredibly productive and educational, especially when you can rely on your teammates for help.
 Effective communication is the key to success.
 ______________________________________________________________________

+# Retrospective - Awaab Hussein

+## What I will Stop Doing

+Honestly, there’s nothing that I feel I need to stop doing.
+I’ve been intentional about my approach to this project, and it’s been going great.
+For example, my structured Git workflow, regular communication with the team, and consistent contributions to reviews have all been effective.
+I’ve also learned the importance of balancing quality and efficiency, and these efforts are paying off.